Malate Church: Construction

 In 1591, Malate had only one church and one convent.
 The church and convent dedicated to the Nativity of Our Lady (Conception) were damaged heavily by the 1645 Luzon earthquake.
 San Agustín describes the latter as “a magnificent work of arches and stone”.
 In 1667, both structures were demolished on orders of Governor-General Sabiniano Manrique de Lara due to the threat posed by the pirate Koxinga.

 In 1669, the father provincial placed the convent of Malate under his immediate care and authorized the prior to use the “repository of alms for the dead” for the construction of the buildings.
 Fr.
 Dionisio Suárez began construction on the second church and convent made of bricks and stone in 1677–1679.
 It was completed by Fr.
 Pedro de Mesa in 1680.

 In 1721, the convent was in ruinous condition, and the coffers of the house empty.
 The father provincial sent a circular to the various ministries of the Tagalogs available.
 Furthermore, the convent was relieved of the obligation to pay rent to San Agustín Monastery.
 The money raised amounted only to 400 pesos, just enough to buy the materials.
 The construction work proceeded very slowly because the prior depended almost completely on funds of the provincial.

 During the British occupation of Manila in 1762, the British occupied the church and turned it into their headquarters.
 Serious damage was inflicted on the structure.
 There are no records as to who restored the buildings after the British left.
 A typhoon on June 3, 1868, destroyed the church.

 Fr.
 Francisco Cuadrado constructed the third church, the present one, in 1864 almost in its entirety except for the façade.
 Cuadrado, then the parish priest, started the reconstruction.
 The “just one”, as he was called by his parishioners, toured the city and nearby provinces to raise the necessary funds.
 His efforts paid off as he collected more than what he needed.
 Thus, he was known for gathering the poor fishermen of his parish and sharing with them his “savings”.

 There was some restoration work under Fr.
 Nicolás Dulanto who was also responsible for the completion of the upper part of the façade between 1894 and 1898.
 The next decades saw the church attract more devotees.
 The old convent was demolished in 1929, with Fr.
 Gary Cogan building a new one in 1930.
 One of the remaining bells displayed at the entrance of the new convent has this inscription: "Nuestra Señora de los Remedios.
 Se fundio en 30 de Enero de 1879."

-During the Japanese occupation in the Second World War, both the church and the convent were burnt down, leaving only the walls.
+During the Japanese occupation in the Second World War, both the church and the convent, including all the records, were burnt down, leaving only the walls.
 The Japanese had earlier abducted Fathers Kelly, Henaghan, Monaghan, and Fallon, plus other parishioners, all never to be seen again.
 Towards the war's end in 1945, the church and convent were left in complete ruins, and its records reduced to ashes.